 - This is the Cuyahoga Falls City School District's filing of the five year forecast.
 The assumptions are estimates made based on historical trends and information available at the time of this filing.
 For this filing, fiscal year 2024 represents, and is used, as the base year to which future year projections are derived.
 While the forecast is a numbers document, it is driven by assumptions. - The information and data used in preparing the five-year forecast is conservative in nature.
 Taking a conservative approach allows flexibility when unexpected situations arise.
-The following assumptions are based on information available to the district at the time of this forecast's filing.
+The following assumptions are based on information available to the District at the time of this forecast's filing.
 Therefore, it is likely that the information contained in this forecast may change.
-Forecasts will change but, generally, trends do not.
-This forecast is a snapshot as of this day.
-A five-year financial forecast has risks and uncertainty, not only due to economic delays, but also due to state legislative changes that will occur in the spring of 2025 and 2027 due to deliberation of the following two (2) state biennium budgets for FY2026-FY2027 and FY2028-FY2029. - While increased inflation impacting District costs are expected to continue over the next few years, the economy is also expected to continue to grow as the recovery from the pandemic continues.
+The further into the future the forecast extends, the more likely it is that the projections will deviate from actual experience.
+A five-year financial forecast has risks and uncertainty, not only due to economic delays, but also due to state legislative changes that will occur in the spring of 2025 and 2027 due to deliberation of two (2) state biennium budgets for FY2026-FY2027 and FY2028-FY2029. - While increased inflation impacting District costs are expected to continue over the next few years, the economy is also expected to continue to grow as the recovery from the pandemic continues.
 Many supply chain concerns have lessened as manufacturing has caught up.
-However, persistently high inflation continues to impact our state, country, and broader globalized economy. - The District will need to remain diligent in assessing the need for any more additional expenditures.
+However, persistently high inflation continues to impact our state, country, and broader globalized economy. - The District's cash balance is positive through FY2026, however, it is projected to worsen in FY2027 and FY2028.
+In order to balance the budget, FY2028 expenditures would need to be reduced by 27.55% without additional revenue. - The District will need to remain diligent in assessing the need for any more additional expenditures.
 Each addition raises expenses with no offsetting revenue.
 This hastens the decline of each fiscal year's cash balance.
 A worsening cash balance can erode the District's financial stability over time.
 The district's leadership team is always looking at ways to improve the education of the students, whether it be with changes in staffing, curriculum, or new technology needs.
 As the administration of the district reviews expenditures, the education of the students is always the main focus for resource utilization.